-Figure 2.
-Measurement of $E_b/N_0$ target in relation to BER limit
+Figure 2: Measurement of $E_b/N_0$ target in proportion to BER limit

-Figure 3.
-Correlation between the BER and $E_b/N_0$ target
+Figure 3: Correlation between the BER and $E_b/N_0$ target

-For a better understanding of the effects of the bit error rate on the resulting $E_b/N_0$ target a simplified example is given in Fig. 3.
-The course of both BER and $E_b/N_0$ target is presented over a period of 11 frames.
-The bit error rate exhibits a typical behavior with variations from frame to frame.
+For a better understanding of the effects of the bit error rate on the resulting $E_b/N_0$ target an example is given in Fig. 3.
+The development of both BER and $E_b/N_0$ target is presented over a period of 11 frames.
+The bit error rate exhibits a typical course with variations from frame to frame.
 At the end of each frame the outer loop control adjusts the $E_b/N_0$ target depending on the current bit error rate.
-This means that if the BER exceeds the defined limit, the $E_b/N_0$ target has to be increased.
-Otherwise, this value will be reduced.
-So the course of the $E_b/N_0$ target is seen with regard to the bit error rate of each frame.
+This means that if the BER exceeds the defined BER limit, the $E_b/N_0$ target has to be increased.
+Otherwise, this variable will be reduced.
+So the course of the $E_b/N_0$ target has to be seen with regard to the bit error rate of each frame.

-2.1.
-Approximation Method for Uplink Power Control
+2.1 Approximation Methods for Uplink Power Control

-The major computational part of the simulation algorithm (cf. Fig. 1) consists of the inner loop calculation.
-The purpose of the simulation of power control groups lies in the stepwise adjustment of the mobile stations' transmit powers.
+The major computational part of the simulation algorithm (cf. Fig. 1) consists of the inner loop computation.
+Furthermore, the purpose of the simulation of power control groups lies in the adjustment of the mobile stations' transmit powers.
 Since the calculation time required for the simulation of a scenario often turns out as a limiting factor during detailed examinations, an inner loop algorithm is presented in this section that includes both, an approximation of the actual transmit power and a significant simplification of the extensive inner loop mechanism.

-The basic idea behind this approximation algorithm is an estimation of the mean transmit power adjusted by the power control groups of an inner loop cycle.
-Since the inner loop mechanism updates the transmit power so that the current $E_b/N_0$ adapts to the $E_b/N_0$ target, a reverse calculation scheme is used as basis of the approximation (cf. Fig. 4).
+The basic idea behind this approximation algorithm is an estimation of the mean transmit power applied by the power control groups of an inner loop cycle.
+Since the inner loop mechanism adjusts the transmit power so that the current $E_b/N_0$ adapts to the $E_b/N_0$ target, a reverse calculation scheme is used as basis of the approximation (cf. Fig. 4).

-Figure 4.
-Approximated uplink power control loop
+Figure 4: Approximated uplink power control loop